segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 # Getting started

-Let';'s start by getting your system is setup exactly how you need.
+We must start by getting your system is setup exactly how you need.
 Time spent checking the basics now will make sure you aren't stressing later on.
 Each member of the group should ensure they have the development tools setup following all essential steps outlined above.
 Of course, each team should have only one git repository, so you'll need to decide who will make the first push (then everyone